 The PCB, Display and Component Inspection segment enables electronic device manufacturers to inspect, test and measure PCBs, flat panel displays and ICs to verify their quality, pattern the desired electronic circuitry on the relevant substrate and perform three-dimensional shaping of metalized circuits on multiple surfaces.
-This segment also engages in the development and marketing of character recognition solutions to banks, financial and other payment processing institutions and healthcare providers.
 This reportable segment is composed of two operating segments, PCB and Display and Component Inspection.

 The CODM assesses the performance of each operating segment and allocates resources to those segments based on total revenues and segment gross profit and does not evaluate the segments using discrete asset information.
-Segment gross profit excludes corporate allocations and effects of changes in foreign currency exchange rates, amortization of intengible assets, amortization of inventory fair value adjustments, and transaction costs associated with our acquisitions related to costs of revenues.
+Segment gross profit excludes corporate allocations and effects of changes in foreign currency exchange rates, amortization of intention of inventory fair value adjustments, and transaction costs associated with our acquisitions related to costs of revenues.